To My Readers,

 However, those conditions, and that conditioning, are presently changing, as a result of the conditions created by the self-dynamics of self-accumulating, self-concentrating capital-value itself, in the growing global crisis of capital-value's present, decadent, descending phase.

-The process of socio-psyche-ological evolution leading to forms of self-identity in the social individual — forms appropriately placed under the heading the social[ist] ego — which could afford that individual an internal model rendering dialectical process readily conceivable, are still underway, and in hot competition with processes heading toward the neo-barbarian’ ego, or Fascist ego.
+The process of socio-psyche-ological evolution leading to forms of self-identity in the social individual — forms appropriately placed under the heading ‘the social[ist] ego’ — which could afford that individual an ‘internal model’ rendering dialectical process readily conceivable, are still underway, and in hot competition with processes heading toward the ‘neo-barbarian’ ego, or ‘Fascist’ ego.

-In official science, the atomistic model, belonging to the alienated and alien-ized individualist ego, still holds sway.
+In official science, the atomistic model, belonging to the “alienated” and “alien-ized” individualist ego, still holds sway.

-Acquiring the civilizational ability to solve nonlinear integro-differential equations entails the formation of concepts adequate to comprehend such processes in the broad popular mind; acquisition, in other words, of the ability to think dialectically, to think like a social(ist) being
+Acquiring the civilizational ability to “solve” nonlinear integro-differential equations entails the formation of concepts adequate to comprehend such processes in the broad popular mind; acquisition, in other words, of the ability to think dialectically, to think like a social(ist) being.

-What is needed is not so much new symbols for the missing functions, but the new concepts, and new cognitive processes, which those new symbols will merely represent.
+What is needed is not so much new symbols for the “missing functions”, but the new concepts, and new cognitive processes, which those new symbols will merely represent.

-Dialectical is the nature of any process whose subject is also its object; of any process-entity which, as unified subject-[verb-]object, acts upon itself and thereby changes itself progressively, at first quantitatively, and then, at length, qualitatively, ontologically
+upon itself and thereby changes itself progressively, at first quantitatively, and then, at length, qualitatively, ontologically.

-Not just a human being, or a human society, collectively, but any entity whose name can properly hold the subject slot, in a process-descriptive English sentence, is a subject relative to the universe of discourse carved out by our forming that sentence.
+Not just a human being, or a human society, collectively, but any entity whose name can properly hold the “subject” slot, in a process-descriptive English sentence, is a subject relative to the universe of discourse carved out by our forming that sentence.

-And any entity whose name can properly hold both the subject and the object slots in such a sentence is the subject of a dialectical process
+And any entity whose name can properly hold both the “subject” and the “object” slots in such a sentence is the subject of a dialectical process.

-In fact, the later in cosmological evolution that one looks, the more dialectical are the systems one finds
+In fact, the later in cosmological evolution that one looks, the more dialectical are the systems one finds.

 Human subjectivity, latest to evolve, at least in our vicinity of the cosmos, is certainly the most dialectical subjectivity known to us.